Getting over the ex.

 Whatever it is that’s coming from your heart.
 Write it down.
-Then remember this is your emotions talking, you may start to think of ways to get this person back if you have gone back before you know it circles around to the end again.
-They may come for the hoover and you take them back again.
+Then remember, this is your emotions talking.
+You may start to think of ways to get this person back if you have gone back before you know it circles around to the end again.
+They may come for the hoover, and you take them back again.
 This is because you have taken all of the blame.
 The only thing you can salvage from a relationship with a narcissist is wisdom for yourself.

-Ask yourself if anyone blamed you for everything in your childhood, or previous relationships, as this can help you realise the pattern if there is one, of why you take them to blame.
-Ask your self.
+Ask yourself if anyone blamed you for everything in your childhood, or previous relationships, as this can help you realise the pattern, if there is one, of why you take them to blame.
+Ask yourself.
 “Who in my life has blamed me for things going wrong?”
 From friends, family, parents to the ex-narcissist.

-Then ask yourself, “what do I gain from protecting my abusive ex and blaming myself.”
+Then ask yourself.
+“What do I gain from protecting my abusive ex and blaming myself?”

-This one can be difficult, but in order to move on you need to work out what the benefit is to you, by blaming yourself and protecting your ex.
+This one can be difficult, but in order to move on, you need to work out what the benefit is to you by blaming yourself and protecting your ex.
 Write them down.
 What you think, examples are.

 “ I loved how they treated me in the start, and I want that back.”

-“If I’d have been a better person they wouldn’t have done that to me.”
+“If I’d have been a better person, they wouldn’t have done that to me.”

 “I ruined the relationship and made them treat me that way.”

-If this thought creeps in tell yourself.
+If this thought creeps in, tell yourself.

-“It was them who blamed me, I am not to blame, they projected the blame onto me.”
+“It was them who blamed me, and I am not to blame.
+They projected their behaviour onto me.”

-“They ruined the relationship, because they were abusive, no matter what is said or done, nobody deserves to be treated how the narcissist, treated me.”
+“They ruined the relationship because they were abusive.
+No matter what is said or done, nobody deserves to be treated how the narcissist treated me.”

-Now that first list you made, write down, facts next to each one.
+Now that first list you made, write down facts next to each one.
 Put the true statement from your mind.

-They only treat people well at the start, to seal the deal.
+They only treat people well at the start to seal the deal.

-I will learn to love and be happy within myself, know my values and standards, so when I meet someone, I will not allow them to cross these.
+I will learn to love and be happy within myself, know my values and standards so when I meet someone.
+I will not allow them to cross these.

-They used, gaslighting, silent treatment, financial control, blame shifting, to control me.
+They used gaslighting, silent treatment, financial control, blame-shifting to control me.

-They will not change for anyone.
+They will not change into a genuine person for anyone.

 It’s time to break free and be happy for me.

-Whenever you find yourself, missing them, read these facts.
+Whenever you find yourself missing them, read these facts.